InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/statements/index.md

     For every XML snippet → We probably need to get rid of the `XHTML` tags, we don't do that anymore?

 A __Statement__ is a generic term that designates a textual element from the questionnaire (other than the question text, response modalities…).
-The different types of statement are: comment, instruction, help, or warning.
+The different types of statement are:

+- comment,
+- instruction,
+- help,
+- warning.

 ## DDI modelling of statements

 A statement is represented by a DDI [Instruction](https://ddialliance.github.io/ddimodel-web/DDI-L-3.3/item-types/Instruction/).
 The text displayed with the element InstructionText.
 For typing the instruction, DDI is a little bit “twisted” with the use of the element InstructionName.

 ## Type of statement : « Comment »